New Member Classes

 If I am ready to join MAPC what do I do?

-Contact Rev. Don Wahlig and register for a seminar.
+Contact the Rev. Andy Smothers and register for a seminar.
 At the end of the seminar, an invitation to join the church will be extended.
 We will help you determine which of the various means of joining is appropriate for you.
 If you have not been baptized, we will schedule a date for your baptism and include additional time for you to talk with one of the pastors for baptismal preparation.
 You will then be ready to be received into church membership upon your first public profession of faith and baptism.
 If you are baptized but never confirmed, we will welcome you upon your first pubic profession of faith.
 If you have been baptized and confirmed but have not been active in a congregation for some time, we will receive you into membership by your reaffirmation of faith.
 If you have been an active member in another church, we will receive you by transfer of membership from another congregation.
 In this instance, we will write the appropriate letters necessary to complete that transfer.
 In preparation for being formally received into membership, we will invite you to meet with members of the church’s governing body (the Session) on a Sunday morning prior to being welcomed into membership during one of the morning worship services.

 I was baptized in another church; do I need to be baptized again?